Andreesb/Selenium/FacebookLoginTests/README.md

 4. Save the changes.

-5. Open a terminal or command prompt and navigate to the directory where the facebook_login.py file is located.
+5. Open a terminal or command prompt and navigate to the directory where the file is located.

-6. Run the following command to execute the test case: python facebook_login.py
+6. Run the tests: python facebook_login.py

 ## License